DataDog/integrations-core/docs/dev/agent_integration.md

 ## Write an Agent check

 At the core of each Agent-based integration is an *Agent Check* that periodically collects information and sends it to Datadog.

-Checks inherit their logic from the `AgentCheck` base class and have the the following requirements:
+[Checks][30] inherit their logic from the `AgentCheck` base class and have the following requirements:

-- Integrations running on the Datadog Agent v7 and later must be compatible with Python 3; however, Agents v5 and v6 still use Python 2.7.
+- Integrations running on the Datadog Agent v7 or later must be compatible with Python 3.
+Integrations running on the Datadog Agent v5 and v6 still use Python 2.7.
 - Checks must derive from `AgentCheck`.
 - Checks must provide a method with this signature: `check(self, instance)`.
 - Checks are organized in regular Python packages under the `datadog_checks` namespace.
 For example, the code for Awesome lives in the `awesome/datadog_checks/awesome/` directory.